NetrexMC/RakNet/README.md

 # RakNet
-A fully functional RakNet implementation for Deno written in rust.
+A fully functional RakNet implementation in rust.